GiorgioZacharo/AccelSeeker/README.md

 Compiler-Assisted Selection of Hardware Acceleration Candidates from Application Source Code.
 Georgios Zacharopoulos, Lorenzo Ferretti, Giovanni Ansaloni, Giuseppe Di Guglielmo, Luca Carloni, Laura Pozzi.
 https://ieeexplore.ieee.org/abstract/document/8988767

+# Installation

+First all necessary files need to be copied to the LLVM source tree.
+This line required to be edited:

+    export LLVM_SRC_TREE="path/to/llvm/source/root"

+In order to provide the correct path to your LLVM source tree.

+    ./bootstrap.sh

+Then you can recompile it using make and a new Shared Object (SO) should be created in order to load the AccelSeeker passes.

+    cd "path/to/llvm/build" && make

+# Methodology

 AccelSeeker performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved or hereafter called Merit) and hardware resources required
 (area or hereafter called Cost).